ricardoh2021/plant-watering-system/README.md

 - Enhance calibration procedures for more accurate readings.
 - Add additional sensors or features for extended functionality.
 - **Possible Update**: Consider upgrading to an Arduino Uno for improved performance and additional features.

+## Upgrade Consideration

+Upgrading from the Arduino Diecimila to the Arduino Uno offers significant benefits, including:

+- **Increased Flash Memory**: 32KB vs. 16KB
+- **More SRAM**: 2KB vs. 1KB
+- **Enhanced USB Communication**: ATmega16U2 chip for more reliable connection

+These improvements provide greater flexibility, better performance, and ongoing support, making the Arduino Uno a more robust choice for handling more complex projects and code.